 2020 has been a true annus horribilus, (tr. “really, really, really crappy year”).
 This phrase was made famous by The Queen after a particularly bad year for the Windsor clan.
 I mean the real Queen, not Olivia Coleman or Claire Foy.
 Although I’m holding out for Imelda Staunton in Season 5.
 However, I believe even Her Majesty would allow that 2020 was worse than 1992’s three royal divorces, a castle fire, and a toe-sucking scandal.

 Yes, we’re in for a scary winter.
 Kay-Kay and I just entered a new three-week lockdown in a two-room-plus-bath Airbnb guest cottage in Northern California.
-We’re also facing a 3,000+-mile return drive to Virginia in January, that includes traversing several states that have proven to be particularly COVID Delusional thus far.
+We’re also facing a 3,000+-mile return drive to Virginia in January.
+This includes traversing several states that have proven to be particularly COVID Delusional thus far.
 Still, things could be worse.

 The blessings?
 Medical science has learned very quickly how optimally to treat those infected.
+That was the first flash of tunnel light, even if it wasn’t near the end.
 We’re not hearing terrifying stories about ventilator shortages because doctors know how to keep a lot of sick people off ventilators now.
 There are some drug therapies, although we could use a lot more supply.
 January looks to be when all the efforts at producing new, better, and more COVID tests will come to fruition, inundating us with millions of tests a week—a key to getting more schools safely open.